 Baltzelle supported the family by shipping timber from the estate, but was killed in 1868 by a falling tree.
 Julia took her daughter Adelaide, born in 1864, to her father at New Orleans.
 Here Julia met and married a German ship captain named Charles Henry Von Schwartz

 Godfrey Barnsley died in New Orleans in 1873 and Julia returned his body to Woodlands.
 Von Schwartz died in 1885.
-Julia’s daughter Adelaide grew up and married a chemist named A. A. Saylor.
-Bearing out the prophecy of ill luck that lingered over the estate, Saylor died while their two sons, Harry and Preston, were quite young.
-A tornado in 1906 tore away the roof of the main house and forced the Saylors to move into the intact kitchen wing.
+Julia remained at Woodlands, where her daughter Adelaide grew up and married a chemist named A. A. Saylor; however, the marriage was shortened by Saylor’s death leaving beyond two very young sons, Harry and Preston.
+A tornado in 1906 tore away the roof of the main house and forced the Saylors to move into the undamaged kitchen wing.
 In 1935 Preston Saylor a nationally recognized heavyweight boxer under the name of K.O.
 Dugan killed his brother and was sent to prison.
 When Mrs. Saylor died in 1942 the estate and its remaining furnishings were sold at auction.
 The property was bought by W. Earl McClesky and used for farming.
 Barnsley’s grand dream was engulfed with kudzu.

-In 1988, Prince Hubertus Fugger and his wife Princess Alexandra, Bavaria, purchased Barnsley Gardens.
+In 1988, Prince Hubertus Fugger and his wife Princess Alexandra, Bavaria, purchased the former Barnsley property.
 The remains of the old estate and gardens were rescued from 40 years of neglect.
-Today, Barnsley Gardens is a northwest Georgia historic showplace and home to a luxurious golf resort.
+Today, Barnsley Resort, is an award-winning destination.

 Plan your visit to this compelling estate, see Barnsley Resort